 the pulse yet deeper into your body.

-physical body and with regular, dedicated practice, you can eventually gain
+As with all neigong, initially you seek to manipulate the physical body and with regular, dedicated practice, you can eventually gain

 access to the energy that powers it.

 Pulsing is a highly effective, intermediate neigong technique for going through the physical body to contact your energy via your

 fluids.
 Activation of the fluids is the critical link that helps you make the jump to accessing and directing your chi in your qigong, tai chi or bagua practice.

 In the Water method practices we teach, the process of “ice to water, water to gas” is a means for dissolving blocked energy.
 However, ice to water, water to gas can also serve as a metaphor to access ever-more subtle layers of your being from:

 - Solid—your physical bones and flesh; to